 - 1 small garlic clove chopped

 - 2 tbsp olive oil

 Rinse and drain the fresh spinach.
 Chop half of it roughly.
-Break the eggs in a cup and season with a pinch of pepper and salt.
+Break the eggs in a cup and season with pepper and salt.

 Beat the eggs well until foamy.
 Put this aside until needed later.
 Pour half of the olive oil in a medium non-stick skillet and place it over medium-high heat.
 Once hot, add the chopped garlic.